 Herbaria Seminar Series

 The HUH seminar series covers a wide range of topics in plant biology, including research ongoing at Harvard and more broadly across New England.
 All seminars are held in the HUH Seminar Room at 12:00pm on Tuesdays, unless otherwise noted.
+Our seminars are free and open to all.

 › View events